FahadAdnan/Reddit-Adblock/README.md

 5) Press the new revelaed load unpacked button
 6) Select the unzip folder and enjoy

+Note: If you see an ad on the main feed sidebar, click a post and it will go away.
-Feel free to modify the code to your liking. :)
+      If you see promoted posts, refresh your page. (issue of object loading slowly dynamic loading) Feel free to modify the code to your liking. :)